-the use of a clear central idea statement, preview of the main points, connective statements, and overall summary in the conclusion to reinforce the main ideas or points of a speech; the deliberate repeating of structural aspects of speech example, knowing that the melodies of classical musical have a certain A-B pattern informs us how to listen to Mozart.
+The second type of listening is appreciative, which takes place while listening to music, poetry, or literature or watching a play or movie.
+For example, knowing that the melodies of classical musical have a certain A-B pattern informs us how to listen to Mozart.
 To be good at this kind of listening, it helps to study the art form to learn the patterns and devices.

 The third type is critical listening, which we will address in Chapter 14 in discussing critical thinking and logic.
-In critical listening the audience member is evaluating the validity of the arguments and information and deciding whether the speaker is persuasive and whether the message should be accepted.
+In critical listening the audience member is evaluating the validity of the arguments and information and deciding whether the message should be accepted.